Occurred: December 2022

 Sector: Govt - police; Govt - security

-Purpose: Population surveillance/security
+Purpose: Population surveillance and security

 Technology: Facial analysis